datho7561/qt-todo/README.md

 #### RUNNING TESTS

+__WARNING__: the checked in test suite created the folders and file `~/.config/qt-todo/setting`.
+If you have a file there currently, it will be overwritten.

 In order to unit test the application, the testing framework [Catch2](https://github.com/catchorg/Catch2) was used.
 Currently, these steps only work under Linux.
 This is because I am using `pkg-config` to link/include